 The difference between cloud and web applications is better understood by having these productivity tools (email and word processing) as examples.

 Gmail is a web-based application that requires a browser and internet connection to work.
 Opening, writing, and organizing messages could only be possible through the browser.
 As such, all processing logic happens on the servers of the service provider, and through the internet's HTTP or HTTPS protocols.

 An example of a cloud app is the word-processing app, Word for Office 365.
 Once installed, the application can perform tasks even without an internet connection.
 All documents composed in Word for Office 365 will be automatically stored in the Office 365 cloud server.

-Cloud computing applications enable mobile access to corporate data through smartphones, tablets, and laptops.
+Cloud Computing Applications enable mobile access to corporate data through smartphones, tablets, and laptops.
 This is one way to ensure that no one is ever left out of the loop.
-For employees with busy schedules, or for those who live far away from the office, they can use cloud apps to be updated with clients and co-workers.
+Employees with busy schedules, or for those who live far away from the office, can use cloud apps to be updated with clients and co-workers.
 Also, freelance or remote employees are able to ensure better work-life balance by easily accessing information through the cloud.

 3: Reduced costs

-Accessing company data via cloud computing applications can save time and money.
+Accessing company data via Cloud Computing Applications can save time and money.
 As most cloud computing services are using the pay-as-you-go model, you don't have to worry about paying for features that you don't need or want.
-Cloud-based applications are cheaper to operate and maintain than other on-premises installation.
+Cloud-based applications are cheaper to operate and maintain than other on-premises installations.